-There are transfer to Hoedspruit Eastgate Airport (HDS) available to ensure you arrive in time for your flights.
 If you would prefer to travel to Johannesburg by car, a shuttle transfer can be booked with us.
 Please note the transfer takes approx. 6 hours with a stop along the way.

 Would you like to discover more of what South Africa has to offer?
 Then extend your trip with our 5-day additional program in Cape Town and the Cape Peninsula.
 South Africa’s capital Cape Town with Table Mountain as its landmark is arguably the most beautiful city in South Africa and truly worth a visit.
 The Cape Peninsula impresses with its natural diversity, beautiful beaches, and colourful villages, and is best explored by bike.

 We would be happy to arrange a 2-day extension program in Johannesburg and Soweto before your Hotel & Bike safari in South Africa.
 This includes airport transfers, one overnight stay in Johannesburg, transfers to/from Soweto and a four-hour guided bike tour through Soweto including lunch.
 This extension program gives a great insider perspective of modern South African history and society.